ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 *This plot represents the mean energy consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*

 In the context of modern hardware, for most business applications, virtual calls are generally not a major concern unless there is a specific need.
 As observed in the `bimorphic` case (for Native Image and Eclipse Open J9), it is possible that the compiler may have failed to optimize for the best-case scenario.
-However, in my opinion, the overall overhead of virtual calls is unlikely to be significant enough to justify avoiding them entirely or caring too much about them.
+However, in my opinion, the overall overhead of virtual calls is unlikely to be significant enough to justify avoiding them or caring too much about them.

 ## Energy Geometric Mean

 This section describes the normalized energy geometric mean for all application categories.
 It is purely informative and provides a high-level understanding of the overall energy consumption scores across all JVMs.

+The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image, which would result in an unfair comparison.

 No. | JVM                 | Architecture | Normalized Energy Geometric Mean
 ----|---------------------|--------------|----------------------------------